 Read the Rules Carefully

-When you hear about a Halloween costume contest that you want to enter, your first instinct might be to start brainstorming ideas right away.
+When you find a Halloween costume contest that you want to enter, your first instinct might be to start brainstorming ideas right away.
 But hold on a minute; before you start thinking about costumes and props, read through the contest's rules thoroughly.
 Maybe even more than once.

-It doesn't matter how great your Halloween costume is if you get disqualified from the contest on a technicality.
+It doesn't matter how great your Halloween costume is if you get disqualified on a technicality.
 So jot down guidelines for entry, the goal of the contest, the end date, and other pertinent details to make sure that your entry will be accepted.

 While you're at it, also think about the costume contest's sponsor.
-You may have a leg-up on the competition if your contest entry ties into the sponsor's product or image.
+You may have a leg-up on the competition if your contest entry ties into the right theme.

 Come Up with a Great Halloween Costume

 You're not going to win a Halloween costume contest with the same costume everyone else is wearing.
-Pick a costume that's unique, original, and reflects your personality.
+Pick an idea that's unique, original, and reflects your personality.